PX4/PX4-user_guide/en/uavcan/escs.md

    This enables automatic enumeration of the motors (ESC) as described in the [next section](#esc-setup).
 1. (Optional) Set [UAVCAN_ESC_IDLT](../advanced_config/parameter_reference.md#UAVCAN_ESC_IDLT) to 1 in order to ensure that the motors are always running at least at the idle throttle while the system is armed.
    :::note
-   Some systems will not benefit from this behavior, e.g. glider drones)
+   Some systems will not benefit from this behavior, e.g. glider drones).
    :::